vbotka/ansible-config-light/docs/source/guide.rst

       play #1 (srv.example.com): srv.example.com	TAGS: []
       TASK TAGS: [always, cl_debug, cl_files, cl_packages, cl_sanity, cl_services, cl_setup, cl_states, cl_vars]

-For example display the list of the variables and their values with the tag ``cl_debug`` (when the debug is enabled ``cl_debug: true``).
+For example, display the list of the variables and their values with the tag ``cl_debug`` (when the debug is enabled ``cl_debug: true``).
 With this tag specified ``-t cl_debug`` all imported tasks before the task *debug.yml* will also run because of the tag ``always``